ArchipelagoMW/Archipelago/worlds/alttp/docs/multiworld_en.md

        [BizHawk](http://tasvideos.org/BizHawk.html), or
        [RetroArch](https://retroarch.com?page=platforms) 1.10.1 or newer).
 Or,
-    - An SD2SNES, [FXPak Pro](https://krikzz.com/store/home/54-fxpak-pro.html), or other compatible hardware. **note: modded SNES minis are currently not supported by SNI**
+    - An SD2SNES, [FXPak Pro](https://krikzz.com/store/home/54-fxpak-pro.html), or other compatible hardware. **note: modded SNES minis are currently not supported by SNI.
+Some users have claimed success with (Q)Usb2Snes for this system but support is not guaranteed.**
 - Your Japanese v1.0 ROM file, probably named `Zelda no Densetsu - Kamigami no Triforce (Japan).sfc`

 ## Installation Procedures